-- 1. Maintain consistent rules, routines, and procedure standards for positive art classroom behavior in alignment with school policy? - 2.
-Include students in the process of developing a safe, fair, and positive art classroom management plan? - 3.
+- 1. Maintain consistent rules, routines, and procedure standards for positive art classroom behavior in alignment with school policy? - Include students in the process of developing a safe, fair, and positive art classroom management plan? - 3.
 Display rules, classroom management plans, or daily agenda and procedures in the art classroom? - 4.
 Identify when they have changed classroom management techniques due to changes in students' behavior? - 5.
 Demonstrate the ability to problem-solve and implement a many-stepped, behavior management plan while continuing with classroom instruction? - 6.
 Communicates expectations and consequences to students and parents in collaboration with the Cooperating Teacher and as appropriate? - 7.
 Keep a written log of behavioral events and disciplinary actions taken?

 D4.
-DEMONSTRATES RESPECT FOR AND RESPONSIVENESS TO THE CULTURAL BACKGROUNDS AND DIFFERING PERSPECTIVES OF LEARNERS.
-DN Infrequently shows awareness of the different cultural backgrounds and differing perspectives of learners in the classroom.
-DE can identify the different cultural backgrounds AND acknowledge different perspectives represented in the classroom; ME ANDrespects and responds to the varying cultural backgrounds and differing perspectives of learners in the classroom; EE AND incorporates these differences into his/her teaching and use of content examples.
+Culturally Responsive Practice: DEMONSTRATES RESPECT FOR AND RESPONSIVENESS TO THE CULTURAL BACKGROUNDS AND DIFFERING PERSPECTIVES OF LEARNERS.
+InTASC 3f, 3l DN infrequently shows awareness of the different cultural backgrounds and differing perspectives of learners in the classroom.
+DE can identify the different cultural backgrounds AND acknowledge cultural and social diversity in all aspects of the learning process, including for gender, race, ethnicity, English Language Learners, and students with exceptionalities; ME AND values and fosters classroom environments that create opportunities for access and achievement for the varying cultural backgrounds and differing perspectives of learners in the classroom; EE AND incorporates, advocates, and affirms these differences into their teaching and use of content examples.

-- 1. Adapt appropriate lesson resources, images, cultural artifacts, instructional methods, and strategies that are compatible with students' backgrounds, ages, and levels of development for each class served? - 2.
-Research appropriate communication methods based on cultural differences of students? - 3.
-Model appreciation, respect, empathy, and understanding for diverse cultural differences. - 4.
-Demonstrate a willingness to learn from and about the cultural diversity of his/her students?
+- 1. Use Universal Design for Learning to adapt appropriate lesson resources (images, materials, cultural artifacts) instructional methods, and strategies that are compatible with students' backgrounds, ages, and abilities? - 2.
+Research appropriate communication methods based on cultural differences and abilities of students? - 3.
+Model appreciation, respect, empathy, and understanding for diverse cultures and abilities?